-IPy examples/Notebook/ × IPy User Interface × IPy Runn ing Co de × ∠ ⊭a 🤉 $\leftrightarrow \Rightarrow \mathbb{C}$ 127.0.0.1:8888/notebooks/examples/Notebook/User%20Interface.ipynb IP[y]: Notebook User Interface (autosaved) File Edit View Insert Cell Kernel Help 0 User Interface Tour Keyboard Shortcut None 🗘 User Interface IPython Help Notebook Example C' s C' This notebook describes the user interface o Notebook Help ľ is includes both mouse and keyboard based navigation and interaction.
-Editor Shortcuts Ľ As of IPython 2.0, the user interface has highly recommend existing users to revie 2.0.
-All new users of IPython should revie Python NumPy ď ause of this we grading to IPython SciPy ľ Modal editor Matplotlib Ľ SymPy ľ Starting with IPython 2.0, the IPython Noteb keyboard does different things depending pandas ک Prface.
-This means that the modes: edit mode and command mode.
-Edit mode Edit mode is indicated by a green cell border a and a prompt showi ng in the editor area: In [2]: a = 10 When a cell is in edit mode, you can type into the cell, like a normal text editor.
-Enter eait mode by pressing enter or usin ig the mouse to clic к on a a cell s editor area.
+IPy examples/Notebook/ × IPy User Interface × IPy Runni ing Co de × ⊨≊ 🤉 ← → C 127.0.0.1:8888/notebooks/examples/No otebook/User%20In terfa ce.ipynb 🛣 🗮 IP[y]: Notebook User Interface (autosaved) File Edit View Insert Cell Kernel Help 0 User Interface Tour Keyboard Shortcuts None 🗘 Reyboard Shortcuta 5 User Interface IPython Help Notebook Example This notebook describes the user interface o Notebook Help 3 U 17 is includes both mouse and keyboard based navigation and interaction.
+Editor Shortcuts ß As of IPython 2.0, the user interface has 0 ause of this we highly recommend existing users to revie Python ľ grading to IPython 2.0.
+All new users of IPython should revie NumPy Ľ SciPy ľ Modal editor Matplotlib Ľ SymPy Ľ 6 T Starting with IPython 2.0, the IPython Noteb keyboard does different things depending pandas Ľ Frace.
+This means that the book is in.
+There are two modes: edit mode and command mode.
+Edit mode Edit mode is indicated by a green cell border a and a prompt showi ng in the editor area: In [2]: a = 10 When a cell is in edit mode, you can type into the cell, like a norm al tex t editor.
+Enter edit mode by pressing enter or usin ng the mouse to clic k on a a cell's editor area.